 Limited atonement is the teaching that Jesus died only for the elect.
 It is one of the five points of Calvinism, the L in the acronym “TULIP.”
 Many who hold to limited atonement prefer the term “particular redemption,” but to minimize confusion this article will use the term “limited atonement.”
 For a full explanation of what limited atonement is from a five-point Calvinistic perspective, please read our article on limited atonement, and for arguments supporting unlimited or universal atonement, please read our article on unlimited atonement.

-Arminians and four-point Calvinists, or Amyraldians, believe that limited atonement is unbiblical.
-Got Questions Ministries takes an official four-point stance in support of unlimited atonement.
+Arminians and four-point Calvinists, or Amyraldians, believe that limited atonement, as just defined, is unbiblical.
+Got Questions Ministries takes an official four-point stance in support of a moderate form of unlimited atonement, while rejecting universalism.
 Here, we present several arguments against limited atonement.

 Argument 1: Limited Atonement Is Hermeneutically Insupportable

 Arguing against limited atonement are verses which appear to teach universal atonement, the absence of verses that explicitly limit Christ’s atonement, verses that declare the necessity of faith for salvation, and several Old Testament types of Christ that do not fit the limited atonement paradigm.